nbicocchi/learn-java-core/assets/slides/E6 - Java Functional Programming (Functions).md

 ### Summarizing: implementing functional interfaces

 There are several ways to implement a functional interface.
 As you know from the previous OOP theory, it is impossible to directly create an instance of an interface.
-Then what should we do?

-First of all, we should implement the interface to create a concrete class.
-Then, create an instance of this concrete class.
-The main requirement is to implement the `apply` method to get a concrete behavior.

 Let's consider three ways to do it.

 **1) Anonymous classes.**

-Of course, like any other interface, a functional interface can be implemented by using an anonymous class or regular inheritance.
+A functional interface can be implemented by using an anonymous class or regular inheritance.

 To implement a functional interface let's create an anonymous class and override the `apply` method.
 The overridden method calculates the square of a given value:

 ```
-Func<Long, Long> square = new Func<Long, Long>() {
+Function<Long, Long> square = new Function<Long, Long>() {
     @Override
-    public Long apply(Long val) {
+    public Long apply(Long value) {
-        return val * val;
+        return value * value;
     }
 };